-The present application describes a glucoamylase enzyme preparation produced by submerged fermentation of an Aspergillus niger microorganism producing a glucoamylase from Gloeophyllum trabeum.
+The present application describes a glucoamylase enzyme preparation produced by submerged fermentation of an Aspergillus niger microorganism producing a glucoamylase from Penicillium oxalicum.

-The enzyme is a glucan 1,4-alpha-glucosidase (EC 3.2.1.3), commonly known as glucoamylase or amyloglucosidase.
-The enzyme catalyses the hydrolysis of $(1\rightarrow 4)$ - α - as well as $(1\rightarrow 6)$ - α -linkages in the starch polysaccharides amylose and amylopectin.
+The enzyme is a glucan 1,4-alpha-glucosidase (EC 3.2.1.3), commonly known as glucoamylase.
+The enzyme catalyses the hydrolysis of $(1\rightarrow4)$ - α - as well as $(1\rightarrow6)$ - α -linkages in the starch polysaccharides amylose and amylopectin.

-The glucoamylase enzyme preparation is intended to be used as a processing aid in the starch-processing industry to hydrolyse starch for the production of several products, e.g. syrups and distilled beverages.
+The glucoamylase enzyme preparation is intended to be used as a processing aid in the starch-processing industry to hydrolyse starch for the production of several products, e.g. bread, beer and syrups.